Erkaman/pnp-gui/README.md

 <img src="images/tut_rgb.png" width="304" height="84" />

 `draggerRgb` is a useful widget that can be used to let the user input a color.
-The input parameters is a label string, and an array that contains the color being modified by the widget.
+The input parameters to the function `draggerRgb` is a label string, and an array that contains the color being modified by the widget.
 Note, for instance, that `demo1DiffuseColor` is defined as